venkateswari4/miniproject/Reqirements/README.md

 ## Cost and Features
 As far as the project is well built and all the requirements met the cost can be varied according to the market.
 ## Features
+accept : Will be able to accept the initial user details. deposit:Users will be able to deposit their amount display:Displays all the user details. search:Will be able to search for user information. withdraw:Users will be able to withdraw their amount.
 ## Defining Our System

 ## SWOT ANALYSIS
 ![SWOT-Sample](Link to Pic)